IRL2/nanover-docs/source/concepts/base-protocol.rst

 <https://developers.google.com/protocol-buffers/docs/reference/google.protobuf#google.protobuf.NullValue>`_
 as value.
 If the value is a duration, then the lock is created or renewed with the requested validity duration.
 If the value is null, then the lock is deleted.
-A lock can only be updated if: it does not yet exist, or if it exists but is expired, or if it is held by the same access token as the request.
+A lock can only be updated if: it does not yet exist, or if it exists but has expired, or if it is held by the same access token as the request.
 Each update can be about one or multiple locks; a request only succeeds if all the locks can be updated.
 If any of the locks cannot be updated, then none of the locks are